 Besides baby and hopefully the help around you, water should be your new best friend.
-We’re supposed to be drinking eight glasses of water a day (8-ounces each), but when you are breastfeeding you should be drinking more.
-Breast milk is made up of 90% water so the more you are demanding to take out for baby, you should be putting back the same amount and more in.
+We’re supposed to be drinking eight glasses of water a day (8-ounces each), but you should be drinking more when you are breastfeeding.
+Breast milk is made up of 90% water, so the more water your body is using for breastfeeding baby, you should be drinking the same amount of water and more.
 As a rule of thumb, get in the habit of drinking an 8-ounce glass of water every time you breastfeed.
-Baby should be drinking 8-10 times a day so you may even want to drink a little more than that to meet not only baby’s needs but your hydration needs too.
+Baby should be drinking 8-10 times a day, so you may even want to drink a little more than that to meet not only baby’s needs, but your hydration needs too.
 Think of it this way, when baby drinks, mommy drinks.

 11. Try to relax as much as possible.

-Ultimately, one of the best things that you can do when starting to breastfeed is to relax.
-The more that you are stressing out and pressuring yourself and feeling anxious about the whole thing, the more difficult breastfeeding will be.
-Relax those shoulders, put your feet up, bring your baby to your breast (one to nipple) and take a deep breath.
-Soon enough you’ll both become breastfeeding pros!
+Ultimately, one of the best things you can do when starting to breastfeed is relaxing.
+The more you are stressing out and pressuring yourself and feeling anxious about the whole thing, the more difficult breastfeeding will be.
+Relax those shoulders, put your feet up, bring your baby to your breast (nose to nipple) and take a deep breath.
+Soon enough, you’ll both become breastfeeding pros!

 This article contains affiliate links.
 These opinions are our own.
 However, if you buy something, we may earn a small commission, which helps us keep our content free to our readers.
 To see more of our recommended products, check out our Chick Picks Shop here.
 It’s our carefully curated shop of products we love and recommend! ❤️